Stretch or rest? Let’s find out what can help you manage hip pain

 How can I manage hip pain?

 It’s often possible to ease pain or discomfort in your hip with at-home treatments.
-Over the counter pain medication, such as paracetamol or ibuprofen is often recommended if suitable for you, as well as resting the affected hip until you begin to feel an improvement.
+Over the counter pain relief medicines, such as paracetamol or ibuprofen is often recommended if suitable for you, as well as resting the affected hip until you begin to feel an improvement.

 If your hip feels sore, consider wrapping ice or a cold pack in a towel and holding on the area for around 15 minutes a day to help numb the affected area.
 Alternatively, a warm bath or shower can help ready your muscle for stretching exercises that may help lessen the pain.
 Use whichever method you feel helps you manage your discomfort the most.

 If you have arthritis, low impact exercises, such as stretching and resistance training may help to ease any stiffness brought on by the condition.
-Consult a physiotherapist who can teach you exercises to keep the joint mobile.
+You can also speak to a physiotherapist who can teach you exercises to keep the joint mobile.

 Limiting or avoiding high impact activities are your best bet and a walking assistive aid like a cane or walker can help with your mobility.
 Some people have also found acupuncture to be helpful in managing their pain.